roylanceMichael/yaorm/readme.md

 ## How does the system handle migrations?

 The migrations are handled automatically when the EntityProtoContext handleMigrations() method is called.
 This handles instantiating the model in the database if it doesn't exist, and making schema changes what the previous model saved to the current model saved.
+Yaorm does not generate a migration file that can be edited.

 There are pros and cons to both approaches (one where you specify every migration manually).
 You can still do that, but that framework isn't provided.